ckaestne/modernpassing/src/5c-static-groups.md

 ![advanced pattern](https://img.shields.io/badge/-advanced-red.svg)

+**Adding clubs.** The easiest way to add a 16th club is to pass five-count on doubles all in one direction (i.e., left and right-hand passes go to the same person), either with all passes crossing or with every other passer starting left-handed.
+To add another club (17 total), pass-self-pass-pass-self on doubles is a good sequence to try, and in theory every other self can be replaced by a double pass if adding one more club.
+A simpler 20-club version is simply two-count on doubles, where everybody starts with 4 clubs and passes the gallopy [8-club two-count on doubles](2e-beyond.md).

 **Ten-handed siteswaps.**
 Ten-handed siteswaps can be naturally juggled in a star pattern.
 Actually, by throwing slightly lower or higher passes, many four-handed siteswaps have equivalent ten-handed versions, such as french three-count with very lofty singles ([jkf](https://passist.org/siteswap/jkf?jugglers=5&hands=ar-dr-br-er-cr-al-dl-bl-el-cl)) and seven-count popcorn with either lofty zaps or doubles ([efkfkfk](https://passist.org/siteswap/efkfkfk?jugglers=5&hands=ar-dr-br-er-cr-al-dl-bl-el-cl) or [lfkfkfk](https://passist.org/siteswap/lfkfkfk?jugglers=5&hands=ar-dr-br-er-cr-al-dl-bl-el-cl)), but none of those are common or intuitive to figure out.